Doctor insights on:

 Allergies occur when your immune system is triggered by envirionmental factors it should ignore--for example, pollen in the air, or dander on a cat or dog--and creates cells to fight against them.
 An allergic reaction typically causes itching, congestion, or drainage, and ...Read more

+They are different: A mild burn like a red area or blister can be treated with cool moist dressings.
 Allergic skin reaction need to be evaluated by a medical professional.
 If very mild a Hydrocortisone cream may help.
 If it itches an antihistamine may help.
 Best to have it looked at. ...Read moreSee 1 more doctor answer

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - What to do about an allergic reaction to mascara?

 - Ask a doctor a question free online